 1961 was one of the final years that Roosevelt dimes were minted.
-These coins aren't rare, but they do have value as numismatic coins and as silver bullion.
+The 1961 dimes have value as both numismatic coins and as silver bullion.
 Keep reading to learn more about these silver coins.

 Type: Roosevelt Dime

 Composition: 90% silver, 10% copper

 The US minted the 1961 dime with no mint mark and also the 1961 D dime.
 The mint mark, when present, can be found on the reverse side of the coin.

 This coin in circulated condition is worth at least its weight in silver.
 The silver melt value for this coin is $1.31 as of June 02, 2020.
 This melt value is calculated from the current silver spot price of $18.10 per ounce.

 Both the 1961 dimes with no mint mark and the 1961 D dimes have similar values.
 In extremely fine condition these coins sell for a slight premium above their silver melt value.
 In uncirculated condition the price is around $3 for coins with an MS 63 grade.
 Uncirculated coins with a grade of MS 65 can sell for around $5.